 Rich graduated from the University of Pennsylvania’s Wharton School with a degree in economics and finance.
 He also earned a master’s degree in business administration from New York University’s Stern School of Business.
 He holds FINRA Series 7, 63 and 24 designations.

-Active in the community, Rich serves on the board of Peoples’ Symphony Concerts, a New York City nonprofit, and has also served as a member of the YMCA of Greater New York’s volunteer development committee.
+Active in the community, Rich serves on the board of the Los Angeles Philharmonic and the Peoples’ Symphony Concerts, a New York City nonprofit.
+He has also served as a member of the YMCA of Greater New York’s volunteer development committee.